Post-Doctoral Nurse Practitioner Certificates

 - Any additional laboratory tests, immunizations, and/or documentation required by specific clinical practicum or CSP residency sites.

 Students admitted to the Musco School of Nursing and Health Professions are admitted to the catalog year that is in effect the date when they begin the program (Spring I).

 As part of the application process, the Program Director of the chosen specialty will interview the applicant for admission into the specialty.
 If approved for admission, an academic advisor will create an individual education plan based on the required specialty courses and additional courses determined by gap analysis.
 Additional courses may be transferred up to a maximum of 12 semester graduate credits per the Transfer Credit policy (see Graduate Academic Policies and Procedures).

 National certifying bodies require that all students applying for a new specialty must successfully complete four courses:

 |Nurse Practitioner Role Course||3|

 Students are required to earn 3 credits in each of the 4 core courses to meet degree credit requirements.
 If a student has earned only 2 credits in an approved program, an additional credit may be taken from Brandman University to meet the minimum credit requirements for the degree.
 For students who have not taken these courses as part of their MSN, these courses are embedded within the education plan.
-Upon completion of the DNP, including all courses required for the additional specialty, a student will be eligible to take the national certification exam for their chosen specialty: American Nurses Credentialing Center (ANCC) or the American Association of Nurse Practitioners Certification Program (AANPCP) and/or the American Association of Critical Care Nurses (AACN) to apply for licensure as an APRN in the state where they plan to practice.
+Upon completion of the DNP, including all courses required for the additional specialty, a student will be eligible to take the national certification exam for their chosen specialty: the American Nurses Credentialing Center (ANCC), the American Association of Nurse Practitioners Certification Program (AANPCP) and/or the American Association of Critical Care Nurses (AACN) to apply for licensure as an APRN in the state where they plan to practice.

 All courses must be passed with a grade of “B-” or higher.
 Clinical practicum and residency courses are graded Pass/No Pass.
 A Pass is equivalent to a “B-” grade.